Sierra Harvest Staff – Spring 2022 Staff Retreat

 Kwong is semi-retired.
 He is a business owner, entrepreneur, and advisor.
 He went to school and operated, in San Francisco, various full-service restaurants, food production, distribution, and larger event catering companies.
 In 1997, he moved to Grass Valley.
 His local involvement includes board positions and active support at BriarPatch Co-op, Yuba River Charter School, Boys To Men, Xiao Mao Culture Club (CATS), ManKind Project (MKP), Divine Spark, and Sierra Roots, among others.
 Kwong lives simply, is passionate about healthy living, social justice, finance, and community.

-It was evident early on that Richard had a green thumb and a passion for agriculture and commerce.
-By his fifth birthday, he was helping to tend a productive berry patch in his family’s backyard.
-He’d harvest the berries at their peak ripeness and load up his Radio Flyer wagon.
-Pulling the wagon around his community, he sold the berries door to door.
-Later, during his time in school, Richard operated two other businesses specializing in jewelry and food sales.
-A lover of travel, Richard embarked on a summer’s long cross country road trip after he graduated from the University of Delaware with a B.S. in Business Administration.
-His travels eventually brought him to Nevada County where he became enchanted with its landscape, climate and cannabis culture.
+It was evident early on that Richard had a green thumb and a passion for agriculture.
+By his fifth birthday, he was tending a productive berry patch in Glasgow, DE.
+Harvesting the berries at their peak ripeness, he’d load them into his Radio Flyer wagon and sell them door to door.
+A lover of travel, Richard embarked on a summer’s long cross-country road trip after he graduated from the University of Delaware with a degree in Business Administration.
+His travels eventually brought him to Nevada County where he became enchanted with the culture, landscape, and climate.
 He quickly decided to return to plant some roots.
-He began studying the soil food web, compost tea production and organic farming.
-With this knowledge, Richard helped cultivate organic medical-grade cannabis that was then donated to patients that were in need but did not have sufficient means of access.
-This rewarding endeavor inspired him to focus more of his resources and energy toward community service.
-He currently enjoys volunteering at The Food Bank of Nevada County, Sierra Harvest and Yuba River Charter School.
-There he has held the roles of class parent, field trip coordinator, treasurer, vehicle inspector, chaperone and is currently coaching youth athletics.
-He lives, works and plays with his family and their animals on an ever-evolving ten acre homestead bordering Grass Valley.
-His enthusiasm for Sierra Harvest’s mission is palpable and he is eagerly anticipating the day when all students in Nevada County have access to scratch cooked meals featuring fresh, local ingredients while learning at school.
+He currently enjoys coaching youth athletics and his enthusiasm for Sierra Harvest’s mission is palpable.
+He is eagerly anticipating the day when all students in Nevada County have access to scratch-cooked meals featuring fresh, local ingredients.

 Born and raised in Ohio, Grace received a degree in Environmental Engineering from The Ohio State University.
 She discovered her love for the outdoors through research at an experimental wetland and working on Natural Resource Damage Assessment cases for the U.S. Fish and Wildlife.
 After her first experience with a home garden, she fell in love with the idea of growing food for a living.
 She moved to Taos, New Mexico to work on her first farm and was enchanted by the magic of growing food for your community and working outside everyday.
 She found her way to Nevada City and started work at Mountain Bounty Farm in 2018.
 She now manages the 800 member CSA and Produce Sales through wholesale outlets and the Nevada City Farmers Market.
 Outside of farming, she can be found playing with her pups, kayaking or lounging in a hammock reading.